Create a Survey in less than 60 seconds!

 Now is certainly not the time for managers to communicate in cryptic codes.
 Clear communication is the only way you can tide over the challenges that remote work bestows upon us.
 Openness, honesty, and transparency is the only way for you to work with remote customer service teams.

 Any ideas that you want to convey should be done in an open manner without bias or aggressiveness.
 Talk to your customers openly and encourage them to do the same.
 Even making small talk with your team regularly is good.
-It will ease off the tension if it is there.
+If there is even the slightest tension, it will ease it off.

 11. Have one-on-one meetings

 Communication is the key to managing a highly functioning team.
 While you might talk to your employees regularly through collaboration tools or on group video calls, we would also advise you to take ten minutes out of your day to have one-on-one conversations.
-Check up on everyone, how they are doing, and ask them if there is any way you can help them.
+Check up on everyone and ask them if there is any way you can help them.
 If anything is within your power that they ask you for, then do it without fail.

 Regular communication on a personal basis is a great way to provide feedback to each of the employees.
-While giving feedback, ensure that you sound empathetic and make them understand that you have their best interests in mind.
+Also, while giving feedback, ensure that you sound empathetic and make them understand that you have their best interests in mind.

 12. Chart a growth plan for each of them